amatsii/slate/source/index.html.md

 ```

 This endpoint creates a subscription record under a business account.
-To create a subscription to a tier with policy type being “SUBSCRIPTION”,
+To create a subscription to a tier with policy type being **SUBSCRIPTION**,
 the request body requires the `customerId`, `tierId` and `amount`.
 If `startdate` is not specified, billing will start immediately.